|

 – Cynthia Cutting Street, b.
 1957

-EMMA MURIEL PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born March 16, 1894.
-She was a supervisor with the Prudential Insurance Company, Newark, N.J.
+EMMA MURIEL PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born 16 March 1894 and died in December 1977.
+She was a supervisor with the Prudential Insurance Company, Newark, New Jersey.

-HELEN ESTHER PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born March 13, 1897. she was a supervisor with the Royal Insurance Company, William St., New York City.
+HELEN ESTHER PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born 13 March 1897 and died in December 1983.
+She was a supervisor with the Royal Insurance Company, William St., New York City.

 |